-- A designated time for students to review their major test will be given at the beginning of the semester - Remediation activities will be at the discretion of the instructor/lead instructor for the test.
-These may include NCLEX questions, ATI remediation, Adaptive Quizzing and/or concept maps.
+- Remediation activities will be at the discretion of the instructor/lead instructor for major test. - Other assignments or activities may be assigned to facilitate competency in course material, ie: NCLEX questions, ATI remediation, Adaptive Quizzing assignment, and/or concept maps at instructor's discretion.

 Failure to follow the test remediation requirements will result in an (I) Incomplete grade for the course.
-Failure to complete course work may result in non-progression to next NUR course.
+Failure to complete course work may result in non-progression to next nursing course.